radnut/amc/docs/ug.rst

 The ``collect-ninejs`` option activates a post-processing step during which products of three 6j symbols are coalesced into a 9j symbol.
 This often makes the expressions shorter but can hinder the identification of intermediates, e.g., when one of the 6j symbols only depends on the quantum numbers of one tensor.

-The ``print-threejs`` option activates the output of triangular inequality constraints (3j symbols) that were generated during the reduction.
+The ``keep-threejs`` option activates the output of triangular inequality constraints (3j symbols) that were generated during the reduction.
 Mostly, these constraints reproduce constraints that can be inferred from the tensors themselves, so the do not add information.
 Redundant constraints that are implicit in 6j or 9j symbols are never printed.